Irina-Elena/Snake-AI/README.md

 # Requirements
-The project was made using Python Learning Environment, Numpy and Keras.
+The project was made using Python 3.7, Python Learning Environment, Numpy and Keras.
 The core of the game is in the new_snake.py file, which uses the following command line arguments:
 * the learning rate hyperparameter used by the neural network
 * gamma parameter used by the agent